ctorgalson/bh-carousel/docs/classes/BhCarousel.md

 Enables carousel interactivity.

-- Previous and Next buttons are always un-hidden, and are enabled whenever the carousel is not playing automatically.
+Previous and Next buttons are always un-hidden and enabled when the carousel is not playing automatically.
+The Play/Pause button is disabled when prefersReducedMotion is true to respect user accessibility preferences.
-- Play/Pause button is:
-  - visible and enabled when this.prefersReducedMotion is false, OR when the this.settings.reducedMotion setting is set to "permissive",
-  - hidden when this.prefersReducedMotion is true AND the setting this.settings.reducedMotion is "strict".
-    These settings, in the default configuration, completely disable the automatic carousel behaviour, but permit the USER to auto-play the carousel in circumstances where this.prefersReducedMotion can't be reliably determined.

 #### Returns